xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ```

-This code defines an active pattern in the auxiliary module PropOps that lets you pattern match against Prop values, despite the fact that they’re using optimized unique-integer references under the hood.
-For example, you can define a pretty-printer for Prop terms as follows, even though they’re using optimized representations:
+This code defines an active pattern in the auxiliary module PropOps that lets you pattern match against Prop values, despite the fact that they're using optimized unique-integer references under the hood.
+For example, you can define a pretty-printer for Prop terms as follows, even though they're using optimized representations:

 ```F#
 open PropOps